iv-cores/gradle-public-resources/README.md

 # The property prefix 'my-ui' is defined in the 'www' configuration using 'propertyPrefix'.
 my-ui.url=/ui/**
 ```

+## Tasks
+The plugin pulls in the `java-library` plugin and adds the following tasks:

+### Generate Sources
+ - name: `www-GenerateSources`
+ - executes before: `compileJava`

+This task generates the classes needed to autoconfigure the application and serve the static resources.

+### Copy Resources
+ - name: `www-CopyResources`
+ - executes before: `processResources`

+This task copies the resources from the specified directory to the gradle build directory so that it can be packaged
+into the JAR file.

+If the resources need to be built or processed in any way before copying, make this task (`www-CopyResources`) dependent
+on those build tasks.

 ## Security Considerations
 This plugin could potentially expose sensitive information if public resources are not properly isolated.
 The